Godolphin and Latymer School 11 Plus (11+) Exam Information » 2021/2022 Entry

 Following the examination, prospective pupils will be assessed principally through an interview and must also provide references from their current school.
-However, the school may also take into account other relevant factors or circumstances before making a decision on allocating Year 7 places.

 According to the school’s admissions policy, although they do accept siblings, admission is not guaranteed on this basis.

-Before applying for an eleven plus place at Godolphin and Latymer School, parents must be sure that it is a good environment for their child.
+Before applying for an 11+ place at Godolphin and Latymer School, parents must be sure that it is a good environment for their child.
 Attending one of the school’s open events in September or October is an opportunity to find out more about the school’s ethos and admissions process.
 Everyone is welcome at these events and you do not need to book a place, just turn up.

 We hope you find this article useful.
 Please don’t hesitate to get in touch if you need some advice or if you have any questions or queries.

-The information in this post was correct at the time of publishing.
+Our practice tests aim to show what sort of questions were included in Godolphin and Latymer School 11+ past papers.
+The information provided about Godolphin and Latymer School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.